Skip to main content

 Customers

-An identity record with KYC endorsements that gates access to financial operations.
+An identity record whose endorsements (basic, cryptoCustody, usd) gate access to financial operations.
 Every wallet belongs to a customer.

 Wallets

 Custodial or non-custodial stablecoin balances on Polygon.
+Created under a customer with POST /customers/{customerId}/wallets.
 Source or destination for any transaction.

 Quotes